zerodha/nithinkamath.me/content/blog/zerodha-in-2025.md

 Me: We would not have started Zerodha 😀 The market is so crowded, and being another one doing the same thing wouldn’t work.
 Also our product has evolved over the last 10 years, I don’t think it would make sense to attempt to beat the best today on day 1 of the business.

-I would have probably built a brokerage with some other moat probably.
-Charge higher and offer a better research maybe.
-Of course the customers would have been much lesser, but you could still earn significantly.
+I would have probably built a brokerage with some other moat.
+Charge higher and offer better research, maybe.
+Of course, the customers would have been much fewer, but you could still earn significantly.